mongodb/mongo-odbc-driver/README.md

 ## Unsupported Functions

 The following ODBC functions are currently not supported by the driver.
-It is possible that some may be supported in future releases.
-Note that some unsupported ANSI functions have supported Unicode versions.
+Note that some unsupported ANSI functions have Unicode analogs.
+If the version of the function suffixed with 'W', e.g., `SQLTablesW`, is not mentioned, the Unicode version is either supported or may be supported in the future.

 | function |
 | --- |